 We would love the opportunity to work with you and discover how we can be involved in your department's education in an effort to promote a safer and more inclusive campus environment.
 Please review the trainings we are able to offer and/or learn how we can customize a training for you.

-No Longer on Stand-By: Ethical Bystander Training: Have you ever been in a conversation where someone said something biased that made you uncomfortable, but you weren’t sure how to respond?
-Or maybe you witnessed something troubling (some form of harmful behavior like a microaggression) happening to someone else and you weren’t sure how to support that person in the moment?
-You're not alone in those feelings!
-Many folks struggle addressing these types of situations.
-We’d all like to consider ourselves helpful people and we want to do what’s right; however, it can be hard to know how to act in moments where bias shows up.
-In this training, participants will: (1) learn more about social identities and unconscious bias; (2) learn more about the history, theory, and cognitive/behavioral process of the bystander effect; and (3) learn more about recommended bystander intervention tactics and how to use them as an effective ally.
+No Longer on Stand-By: Ethical Bystander Training: We’d all like to consider ourselves helpful people and we want to do what’s right; however, it can be hard to know how to act in moments where bias shows up.
+You’re not alone in those feelings!
+In this training, we want to provide the tools for participants to: 1) learn more about social identities, unconscious bias, and microaggressions; 2) learn more about the history, theory, and cognitive/behavioral process of the bystander effect; 3) learn more about recommended bystander intervention tactics (the 5 D’s) and how to use them as an effective ally.
 If applicable to the audience, this training will briefly cover mandatory reporting obligations for responsible employees outlined in university policy.
 If time allows, we will provide an opportunity to practice our recommended intervention tactics.
-This training takes 1.5 hours.
+This training can take 60-90 minutes.

 The OE may be able to provide a training for your department depending on what topic(s) you and your team are looking for related to diversity, equity, and inclusion (DEI).